-This limited early-spring harvest is an unbelievably creamy tea with the sweetness of oat cereal and vanilla soy milk . . .
+Laoshan's spring harvests are beautifully creamy teas with the sweetness of oat cereal and vanilla soy milk . . .

-Mr. He leads the whole village in innovation, constantly working to grow better and better tea, not only sharing the techiques with fellow farmers but investing in equipment for the whole cooperative.
+Mr. He pushes the whole village in innovation, constantly working to grow better and better tea, not only sharing his techiques with fellow farmers but investing in equipment for the whole cooperative.
 His devotion to the land is unwavering, resulting in what we think is one of the absolute finest green teas in the world.

 Location of Picking:Ocean-facing slope of Laoshan Mountain in Laoshan Village, Shandong Province He Family Farm 15-20 acre plot fed by the mountain spring running down from the rock face of Laoshan.